alexanf1/C-Fundamentals/README.md

 Brief History Lesson
   * C was designed by Dennis Ritchie who was also the creator of UNIX.
-  * In fact, C was develop as a high level langauge to rewrite UNIX which was originally written in assembly langauge.
+  * In fact, C was developed as a high level langauge in order to rewrite UNIX which at the time was in an assembly langauge.
   * C89 is nearly the exclusive and most widely used version of C today.

 What is C?
-  * A general or multi-purpose language.
-Not tied to a specific domain.
+  * A general or multi-purpose language and is not tied to a specific domain.
-  * Known as a system programming language.
-Has been used to write operating systems, debuggers, compilers, etc.
+  * Also known as a system programming language and has been used to write operating systems, debuggers, compilers, and more.

 Important Compiler Options
 * `cl [source file] /nologo`